Why us?

 Who is the NPQEYL programme for?

-The NPQ in Leading Literacy is designed for early years practitioners who are qualified to at least level three, with a full and relevant early years or teaching qualification.
+The NPQ for Early Years Leadership is designed for early years practitioners who are qualified to at least level three, with a full and relevant early years or teaching qualification.

 You will be, or will be aspiring to be: